 Thomas was the first ancestor of my Beacock direct line that brought the family over to Hull from Lincolnshire.
 He would have moved to Hull somewhere between 1861 and 1868, as he was living in Winteringham in 1861, and married in 1868 in Hull.
 I have found no evidence to prove why Thomas moved to Hull, but it could have been to find work or purely to marry.

 On 17th April 1863, Thomas, who would have been 22 years old at the time, featured in the Stamford Mercury newspaper with his stepfather, Gilbert Burton Handson.
 In the newspaper clipping (which can be seen below) Thomas is referred to as “Thos.
 Lovett Beacock, the son-in-law of…”.
-The term “son-in-law” has been used again to describe the relationship of Thomas and Gilbert.
-“Thos.” is an abbreviation of Thomas.
+The term “son-in-law” has been used again to describe the relationship between Thomas and Gilbert.
+“Thos.” is an abbreviation for Thomas.
 This clipping is the first source that suggests who the real father of Thomas was – a man with the surname Lovett or Lovitt.

 There are a few possible ‘suspects’ to who the father of Thomas is.
 As I previously stated, I have narrowed this down to someone with the surname Lovitt.
 At the time of the 1841 census (when Thomas is 3 months old), there are a few male “Lovitts” in and around the area.
 One of them, who I believe is the main ‘suspect’, was a man called Thomas Lovitt.
 He was born in about 1819.
 He was living and working in the Melton Ross/Barnetby Le Wold area (his birthplace) at the time Thomas Beacock was born.
 This is the same place as the Beacock family were living at the time.
 In 1841, this Thomas Lovitt was 20 years old and was living with his parents William (a farmer) and Sarah.
 In 1851, Thomas Lovitt was a farmer and his mother, Sarah, was the Inn Keeper of the Stag Inn in Melton Ross.
 Thomas Lovitt is my main lead to finding out more information.
 I keep checking to see if my DNA matches inform me of any links to the Lovitt family, which would confirm the link.
 For now, this is all I have.